patridge/patridgedev.com-jekyll/_posts/2018-10-22-add-variables-to-your-custom-dotnet-new-template.md

 You can now start introducing variables into your `dotnet new` templates.
 If you want to compare your work to a template created by following along, check out the [**2-input-parameters** folder](https://github.com/patridge/demo-custom-dotnet-template/tree/master/2-input-parameters) of the [GitHub repo created for this blog post series](https://github.com/patridge/demo-custom-dotnet-template).

 There's so much more that can allow you to do even more advanced things with your templates, some of which I hope to cover in more posts.
-If there’s something cool that I need to cover, though, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).
+If there's something cool that I need to cover, though, [reach out to me on Twitter: @patridgedev](https://twitter.com/patridgedev).